-Significant improvements in MR image quality have been made possible by a combination of hardware development and novel image acquisition sequences (Figure I).
+Significant improvements in MR image quality have been made possible by a combination of hardware development and novel image acquisition sequences (Figure 1).
 The accuracy of this high-resolution MRI technique has been extensively validated by comparing pre-operative carotid MRI findings to matched histological sections of the excised plaque (Figure 2).
-We have shown that MRI can categorize carotid plaque types according to established American Heart Association histological classification criteria (Table The mission of our research group is to advance high-resolution magnetic resonance imaging (MRI) technology for accurate, non-invasive examination of atherosclerosis.

-I), with a weighted Kappa of 0.79, indicated very good agreement between MRI and histology (Circulation 2002; 106:1368).
+We have shown that MRI can categorize carotid plaque types according to established American Heart Association histological classification criteria (Table I), with a weighted Kappa of 0.79, indicated very good agreement between MRI and histology (Circulation 2002; 106:1368).
 Furthermore, we have shown that MRI can accurately identify the presence and precisely quantify the size of critical features of the vulnerable plaque, as defined by an expert panel (Circulation 2003; 108:1664).
-These features include the degree lumen narrowing and overall plaque burden (Circulation 1998; 98:2666 and Magnetic Resonance in Medicine 2000; 44:968), fibrous cap thinning and rupture (Figure 3; Circulation 2000; 102:959), the lipid-rich necrotic core and intraplaque hemorrhage (Figure 4; Arteriosclerosis, Thrombosis and Vascular Biology 2005; 25:234), and the degree of neovasculature and inflammatory cellular infiltration of the plaque (Figure 5; Circulation 2003; 107:851 and Radiology 2005 in press).
+These features include the degree lumen narrowing and overall plaque burden (Circulation 1998; 98:2666 and Magnetic Resonance in Medicine 2000; 44:968), fibrous cap thinning and rupture (Figure 3; Circulation 2000; 102:959), the lipid-rich necrotic core and intraplaque hemorrhage (Figure 4; Arteriosclerosis, Thrombosis and Vascular Biology 2005; 25:234), and the degree of neovasculature and inflammatory cellular infiltration of the plaque (Figure 5; Circulation 2003; 107:851 and Radiology 2006; 241:459).